-Ten-minute projects on intermediate and advanced web design topics, covering technologies such as HTML, PHP, jQuery, and CSS, as well as content management solutions like WordPress and integration with Twitter, YouTube, and more.
+This series of 10-minute projects covers web design technologies such as HTML, PHP, jQuery, and CSS, as well as CMS solutions like WordPress, integrations with Twitter and YouTube, and more.

 - [Voiceover] Hello, this is Ray Villalobos and welcome to View Source.
 In this episode, we're taking look at how to create a toggle button with jQuery.
 So, if you've got a few minutes for a quick jQuery tip, it's time to View Source.
 So, let's take a look at our page and see how we're going to be accomplishing this.
 First off, I have a simple HTML page that has just a paragraph at the very top, and a toggle area at the very bottom.
 That toggle area has this piece of code right here, that appears as this toggle button down here.
 This box is going to be what we're going to be animating up and down whenever we click on this button.

 We've linked this file to a CSS file, and if we take a look at that CSS file, we can see that we just got a little bit of setup for this body.
 This body has a wooden background, right here.
 And for different browsers, using different browser prefixes, we've got a radial gradient that is just on top of that wooden background.
 You can see that we call the wooden background right here, for each type of browser.
 And up here we have this gradient.
 If we increase the opacity of the gradient, you can see that it shows up a lot stronger.